A Foodie Guide: 10 Must - Try Dishes in Myanmar

 7. Fried Street Foods

 Bad news for those wanderers who are on diet.
-It is literally impossible to avoid oily fried foods in Burma.
+It is literally impossible to avoid oily fried foods in Burma!
 Almost everything comes with oily sauces or is deep-fried, especially street foods and teahouse dishes.

 8. Shan Rice

 Often known as Nga htamin – fish rice, Shan (a major Buddhist ethnic group in Myanmar) rice has become one of the best options for travelers when in Myanmar.
 Fragrant rice is cooked with turmeric and turned yellow, served with flakes of freshwater fish and garlic oil.
-Nga htamin is a must try for those who possess a heart for spicy food.
+Nga htamin is a must-try for those who possess a heart for spicy food.

 9. Shan Noodles

 The Shan has a great legacy of extraordinary dishes contributing to the exotic cuisine of Myanmar.
 Soup dishes like noodles have always been a highlight of any Asian country.
-Shan noodles are made from thin rice noodle with peppery broth and chicken or pork, served with a small dish of pickled vegetables.
+Shan noodles are made from thin rice noodles with peppery broth and chicken or pork, served with a small dish of pickled vegetables.
 Especially, the Shan has a special way to season the noodles with toasted sesame.

 Compared to other Myanmar noodles like mohinga, Shan noodle could be quite simple, but it is reassuringly comforting and delicious.